The Importance of A Medically-Supervised Heroin Detox Program

 - A customized treatment plan with IV-based medication to safely treat withdrawal symptoms

 - Cardiac telemetry monitored by nurses

-- Attention to the patient’s overall comfort with upscale private rooms, wifi, HDTV and personal massage .
+- Attention to the patient’s overall comfort with upscale private rooms, wifi, HDTV and personal massage therapy.

 “My experience here at Gallus Detox has been nothing short of extraordinary.
-From the moment I walked in the door I was treated with the utmost kindness and compassion.
-The amount of comfort I experienced while detoxing off heroin surpassed all expectations…” – Read reviews: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.
+From the moment I walked in the door, I was treated with the utmost kindness and compassion.
+The amount of comfort I experienced while detoxing off heroin surpassed all expectations…” – Read detox patient testimonials: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.

 What Is Heroin?

-Heroin is a highly addictive drug derived from the opiate poppy plant.
-It looks like a white or brown powder or a black sticky substance.
-Heroin can be smoked, sniffed, snorted or injected.
+Heroin is a highly addictive drug derived from the opium poppy plant.
+It looks like white or brown powder or a black sticky substance.
+Heroin can be smoked, sniffed, snorted, or injected.
 All methods of administering heroin can lead to addiction and other severe health problems.

-Here is how Heroin affects the brain…It enters the brain and binds to opioid receptors.
+Heroin affects the brain by entering the brain and binding to opioid receptors.
 These receptors are located in many different areas of the brain and body, especially those involved in the perception of pain and reward.

 The Dangers and Symptoms of Heroin Use

 Heroin users are at high risk for addiction.
-Unfortunately, Heroin abuse is associated with a variety of serious health problems, including fatal overdose and infectious disease such as HIV, AIDS, Hepatitis.
+Unfortunately, heroin abuse is associated with a variety of serious health problems, including fatal overdose and infectious diseases such as HIV, AIDS, and Hepatitis.
 Chronic users may develop liver or kidney disease, collapsed veins, or pulmonary complications.
 In addition, respiratory depression may occur.